Yttrium-tYcLief/sod-guides/enclave/boss2.md

 >The Arcanist will summon a giant meteor on the battlefield. <ins>This must be soaked.</ins> Anyone inside the meteor when it impacts will take some damage, but anyone outside of the meteor will instantly die.
 >
 >{: .tip .fs-3}
->The meteor's location is completely random and there is no avoiding this mechanic.
+>The meteor's location is pre-determined, it will always land in a spot roughly in front of Hilda.
 Bubbles or other party-wide defensives will help, but the damage is minimal as long as you do the mechanic.
-Be aware that various other mechanics can knock you out of the impact zone just before it hits, so maybe wait to drag Beatrix into the zone until just beforehand.

 {: .highlight .fs-3}
 >**Knight-Captain Fratley**